mikesol/purescript-vec-dt/README.md

 The issue with this code is that it relies making an assertion before every use of `zipWith` that the outgoing list will be of equal length to the incoming lists.

-A better way to do this is to make the assertion at the type-level.
+A better way to do this would be to reify the value-level assertion into the type level.

+According to Wikipedia:

+> In computer science and logic, a dependent type is a type whose definition depends on a value.

 In the [tests](./test/Main.purs) of this library, you'll see the following commented-out code: